Covid 19 Delta outbreak: Up to 6000 Māori could be struck with Covid by Xmas - experts say - NZ Herald

 "Last week, Auckland went to 3.2 and Northland to 2 and in the four days since, there's been more than 100 Māori cases a day - more than 50 per cent of all new cases announced, for the first time."

-Moving Waikato to alert level 2 while there are still very low Māori vaccination rates in mid-central, Lakes and Taranaki district health board regions, was "not wise".
+Moving Waikato to alert level 2 while there are still very low Māori vaccination rates in mid-central, Lakes and Taranaki district health board regions was "not wise", he said.

 Asked what the modelling showed about the future of community cases among Māori, Taonui revealed a worrying figure.